 UCU has entered into Severance Compensation Agreements with 36 of its officers (each, a "UCU Severance Agreement").
 The UCU Severance Agreements are intended to provide for continuity of management in the event of a "change of control" of UCU or a "spin-off" of a business unit of UCU.
-Under such agreements, executives are entitled to certain severance benefits if, following a (a) "change of control," the executive's employment with UCU is terminated within the three-year period following the "change of control," (b) "spin-off" affecting the executive, the executive is terminated and does not become employed by the "spin-off purchaser" or (c) "spin-off " affecting the executive, the executive is terminated within the one-year period following the "spin-off," unless such termination is a result of the executive's (i) "disability," (ii) "retirement," (iii) termination for "cause," or (iv) decision to terminate employment other than for "good reason" (each as defined in the UCU Severance Agreements).
-Severance benefits include (A) a lump-sum cash amount equal to 2.99 times the executive's "average annual compensation" in the event of a "change in control," or (B) 1.0 times the executive's "average annual compensation" in the event of a "change in control," or (B) 1.0 times the executive's "average annual compensation" in the event of a "spin-off."
-In addition, each UCU Severance Agreement provides for (1) acceleration of stock options granted to the executive pursuant to UCC's stock incentive plan, (2) lapsing of any restrictions relating to stock awards under such plan, (3) a lump-sum cash payment of any deferred compensation, (4) immediate vesting in any long-term incentive compensation under UCU's long-term incentive plan, (5) payment of a percentage of the cost of insurance continuation benefits on behalf of the executive pursuant to the Consolidated Omnibus Budget Reconciliation Act of 1986 and any other benefits relating to health or medical care that are available under UCU policy to the executive following annual incentive paid to the executive in each of the immediately preceding two calendar years, in the event of a "change in control," other than a "spinoff," or in the immediately preceding calendar year in the event of a "spin-off."
+Under such agreements, executives are entitled to certain severance benefits if, following a (a) "change of control," the executive's employment with UCU is terminated within the three-year period following the "change of control," (b) "spin-off" affecting the executive, the executive is terminated and does not become employed by the "spin-off purchaser" or (c) "spin-off " affecting the executive, the executive's employment with the "spin-off purchaser" is terminated within the one-year period following the "spin-off," unless such termination is a result of the executive's (i) "disability," (ii) "retirement," (iii) termination for "cause," or (iv) decision to terminate employment other than for "good reason" (each as defined in the UCU Severance Agreements).
+Severance benefits include (À) a lump-sum cash amount equal to 2.99 times the executive's "average annual compensation" in the event of a "change in control," or (B) 1.0 times the executive's "average annual compensation" in the event of a "spin-off."
+In addition, each UCU Severance Agreement provides for (1) acceleration of stock options granted to the executive pursuant to UCC's stock incentive plan, (2) lapsing of any restrictions relating to stock awards under such plan, (3) a lump-sum cash payment of any deferred compensation, (4) immediate vesting in any long-term incentive compensation under UCU's long-term incentive plan, (5) payment of a percentage of the cost of insurance continuation benefits on behalf of the executive pursuant to the Consolidated Omnibus Budget Reconciliation Act of 1986 and any other benefits relating to health or medical care that are available under UCU policy to the executive following termination of employment, and (6) a lump-sum cash amount equal to the annual incentive paid to the executive in each of the immediately preceding two calendar years, in the event of a "change in control," other than a "spinoff," or in the immediately preceding calendar year in the event of a "spin-off."
 Severance benefits to executives are effectively limited by Section 280G of the Code, and are therefore subject to adjustment in the event it is determined that such benefits exceed or fall below the maximum amount permitted under the Code.
 The Mergers will, at the Effective Time, constitute a "change in control."
-If benefits become payable under all of the UCU Severance Agreements, the aggregate amount that Maxim would be required to pay thereunder would be approximately \$20.5 million.

-KCPL has entered into severance agreements with a number of its executives, including its seven most senior executives (each agreement with such senior executives, a "KCPL Severance Agreement").
-Each of the KCPL Severance Agreements provides for the payment of severance benefits upon termination of employment with KCPL (a) during the three-year period beginning with a "change in control" of KCPL (or, if later, beginning with the consummation of the transaction the approval of which by KCPL's shareholders constitutes a change in control), unless such termination of employment is (i) by KCPL for "cause," (ii) by the senior executive for any reason other than "good reason" (each as defined in the KCPL Severance Agreements) or (iii) as a result of the senior executive's death or disability or (b) during the 30-day period commencing one year after change in control (or, if later, beginning with the consummation of the transaction the approval of which by KCPL's shareholders constitutes a change in control).
+If benefits become payable under all of the UCU Severance Agreements, the aggregate amount that Maxim would be required to pay thereunder would be approximately \$20.5 upon termination of employment with KCPL (a) during the three-year period beginning with a "change in control" of KCPL (or, if later, beginning with the consummation of the transaction the approval of which by KCPL's shareholders constitutes a change in control), unless such termination of employment is (i) by KCPL for "cause," (ii) by the senior executive for any reason other than "good reason" (each as defined in the KCPL Severance Agreements) or (ii) as a result of the senior executive's death or disability or (b) during the 30-day period commencing one year after change in control (or, if later, beginning with the consummation of the transaction the approval of which by KCPL's shareholders constitutes a change in control).